jhudsl/tidyversecourse/docs/05-prediction.md

 ###  Example of assessing model performance with cross validation using `tune`

-We could fit the model using our entire training dataset like we did previously and use yardstick to check the accuracy.
+First we will demonstrate how we could fit the model using our entire training dataset like we did previously and use yardstick to check the accuracy this time instead of RMSE.

 ```r